 We can only answer this question by visiting your home, learning about your needs and completing a thorough assessment of your existing heating equipment.
 The good news is that there’s no charge for this service.
-Simply contact Wayne Thompson (860-4090, wayneREMOVETHISBEFORESENDING@ecvt.net) to schedule a site assessment
+Simply contact Joe Cobb (802) 860-4090, firstname.lastname@example.org, to schedule a site visit.

 Price Protection Plans

-Our price protection plans are available from early summer through the end of October.
+Co-op members may enroll in our price protection plans each year from early July through the end of October.

 Generally, it works in our members’ favor.
 When we looked at average prices over the past five years, here’s what we found: